msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 - **callAPI DP**:   Allows calls to any API, so the input data must be complete.
      - Input
-         - method (string), one of GET, PUT, POST, DELETE
+         - `method` (string), one of GET, PUT, POST, DELETE
-         - APIurl (URI) complete (like "/v2.0/cloud/scene/rule?space_id=123456789")
+         - `APIurl` (URI) complete (like "/v2.0/cloud/scene/rule?space_id=123456789")
-         - body (JSON)  with required parameters (like {"properties":{"switch_1":false}} )
+         - `body` (JSON)  with required parameters (like {"properties":{"switch_1":false}} )
      - Output:
-         - A msg for global.tuyastatus.openapi logging, having as 'value' the result from OpenAPI (a JSON structure).
+         - A msg for `global.tuyastatus.openapi` logging, having as `value` the result from OpenAPI (a JSON structure).
          - Or an error message.

 - **APIstatus** pseudoDP: uses the Tuya API 'query_properties', is a replacement for "GET schema".
 Using this API has the advantage that the API result includes also the DPs.
      - Input: none
      - Output:
-         - A msg for global.tuyastatus.openapi logging, having as 'value' the result (JSON),
+         - A msg for `global.tuyastatus.openapi` logging, having as `value` the result (JSON),
-         - A msg for global.tuyastatus.device logging, having the read DP-values.
+         - A msg for `global.tuyastatus.device` logging, having the read DP:values.
          - or an error msg.

 - **APIinstruction** pseudoDP: uses the Tuya API 'send_properties', is a replacement for "MULTIPLE SET":
      - Input:
-        - An object with couples (code: value) required by OpenAPI and a DP map required by log.
+        - An object with couples (code:value) required by OpenAPI and a DP map required by log.
      - Output:
-        - A msg for global.tuyastatus.openapi logging, having as 'value' the result,
+        - A msg for `global.tuyastatus.openapi` logging, having as 'value' the result,
-        - A msg for global.tuyastatus.device logging (echo), having the sent DP:values.
+        - A msg for `global.tuyastatus.device` logging (echo), having the sent DP:values.
         - or an error msg.

 **global.alldevice update**
- - The only change is to make 'deviceID' _mandatory_ (now optional) also for subdevices controlled by a hub (in global.alldevice/virtual).
+ - The only change is to make the device `id` _mandatory_ also for subdevices controlled by a hub (in `global.alldevice/virtual`, now optional).
 This is necessary to be able to use the new psudoDP.
-The id can be provided by 'tuya_cli wizard'.
+The device `id` can be provided by 'tuya_cli wizard' or SmartLife APP.
- - This change is without consequences because the 'virtual' test is always done looking at the presence of the CID, and, in the TuyaDAEMON's command messages, we can use any of '_user_name | CID | ID_' as an index for the device.
+ - This change is without consequences because the 'virtual' test is always done looking at the presence of the CID, and, in the TuyaDAEMON's command messages, we can use any of `user_name | CID | ID` as an index for the device.

 **tools update**
 * The use of OpenAPI could allow the automation of some tedious manual steps still required by the tools, such as identifying the DPs of a new device.